ozgurural/SEEDlabs/SEEDlabs/Lab6-Cross-Site-Request-Forgery-Attack-Lab.md

 Figure 1

+First of all, we need to know Boby's user id.
+We inspected the element on Boby to find the id.
+As you can see, it is 43.

 ![2](./lab6-screenshots/2.png)

 Figure 2

+We then login with Boby's account and see that Boby has no friends in his friends list.

 ![3](./lab6-screenshots/3.png)

 Figure 3

+Then, we search Alice as you can see Figure 3.

 ![4](./lab6-screenshots/4.png)

 Figure 4

+After that, we add the Alice and simultaneously check the "HTTP Header Live" extension to find the GET request for XMLHTTPRequest.

 ![5](./lab6-screenshots/5.png)

 Figure 5

+Then, we copt the URL fronm the GET request and the URL has elgg_ts and elgg_token in it which we use to append in our URL string wike creating a malicious site.
+Instead of Alice's user id, we give Boby's user id(43).

 ![6](./lab6-screenshots/6.png)

 Figure 6

+As you can see in Figure 6, we created an index.html file under the /var/www/CSRF/Attacker folder.

 ![7](./lab6-screenshots/7.png)

 Figure 7

+After that we restart the Apache service.

 ![8](./lab6-screenshots/8.png)

 Figure 8

+After creating the malicious site, we login as Boby and create a blog post for phising attack.
+The blog post contains a malicious URL and we think Alice will click it.

 ![9](./lab6-screenshots/9.png)

 Figure 9

 ![10](./lab6-screenshots/10.png)

 Figure 10

+After that, we login the website as ALice and see the blog post created by Boby.

 ![11](./lab6-screenshots/11.png)
 Figure 11

+Lastly, we click in the Boby's blog post.
+As you can see in Figure 11, Alice added Bob as a friend unconsciously with that malicious link.
+In this example attack, a malicious URL injected through trusted website using GET request.

 ##  4.2 Task: Turn on countermeasure